servo/servo/CONTRIBUTING.md

   comment, or you can ask for a review in `#servo` on `irc.mozilla.org`.

 - Add tests relevant to the fixed bug or new feature.
-For a DOM change this will usually be a content test; for layout, a reftest.
+For a DOM change this will usually be a web platform test; for layout, a reftest.
 See our [testing guide](https://github.com/mozilla/servo/wiki/Testing) for more information.

 For specific git instructions, see [GitHub & Critic PR handling 101](https://github.com/mozilla/servo/wiki/Github-&-Critic-PR-handling-101).